KeymaniR/Bank/README.md

   Need to listen on on http://localhost:5173/home

-  You may also need to download the node modules found in the node modules folder
+  You may also need to download the node modules folder within the terminal